can-lab/finish-the-job/README.md

 ### Donders cluster
 If you are working on the compute cluster of the Donders Institute, please follow the following steps:
 1. Load Anaconda3 module by running command: `module load anaconda3`
-2. Create new environment in home directory by running command: `cd && conda create --name ftj_env`
+2. Create new environment in home directory by running command: `cd && python3 -m venv ftj_env`
-4. Activate new environment by running command: `source activate ftj_env`
+4. Activate new environment by running command: `source ftj_env/bin/activate`
 5. Install Nipype, Nifow-manager into environment by running command: `pip3 install nipype niflow-manager niflow-nipype1-workflows`
 6. Download [Finish the job](https://github.com/can-lab/finish-the-job/archive/master.zip)
 7. Install with